Measurely-dev/measurely-js/README.md

 # Measurely-js

-Measurely.js is a lightweight library for interacting with the Measurely API, enabling developers to manage and track custom metrics programmatically.
+Measurely-js is a lightweight library for interacting with the Measurely API, enabling developers to manage and track custom metrics programmatically using Javascript or Typescript.

 ## Installation